cheesesnakes/BehaveAI/README.md

 ## What's new in this fork

-This fork re-packages BehaveAI as a standard Python project managed by [`uv`](https://docs.astral.sh/uv/), and adds a pseudo-labelling workflow so you can bootstrap annotations from an existing pretrained detector.
+This fork re-packages BehaveAI as a standard Python project managed by [`uv`](https://docs.astral.sh/uv/), adds a pseudo-labelling workflow so you can bootstrap annotations from an existing pretrained detector, and exposes every stage of the pipeline as a subcommand of `app.py` so it can be scripted without the launcher GUI.
+See the [Command-line interface](#command-line-interface) reference below.

 ### Pseudo-labeller for the primary static stream

-`scripts/pseudo_label.py` is a one-shot script that runs a pretrained YOLO detector over the videos in your `clips_dir` and writes out BehaveAI-compatible annotations (images + YOLO-format `.txt` labels) into `annot_static/images/{train,val}/` and `annot_static/labels/{train,val}/`.
+`scripts/pseudolabeller.py` is a one-shot script that runs a pretrained YOLO detector over the videos in your `clips_dir` and writes out BehaveAI-compatible annotations (images + YOLO-format `.txt` labels) into `annot_static/images/{train,val}/` and `annot_static/labels/{train,val}/`.
 These annotations then appear in the standard annotation GUI exactly like hand-drawn ones, ready to be reviewed and corrected.

 Typical use case: you have a YOLO26 "fish" detector and a few hours of footage.
 Rather than annotating from zero, run the pseudo-labeller, open the annotation GUI, and spend your time correcting errors instead of drawing every box.